nuprl/tag-sound/gf-pldi-2018/README.md

   - pluggable types
   - "any lnaguage without a proof (ocaml haskell TR)"
 - why reason ... still not sure, have some ideas, call for user studies
+- Don't say "gradual typing" !!!! there's plenty of other words, e.g. 'migratory typing'
+- TRY THIS: each section starts with a summary of the previous section, in not-so-many words, but the opening paragraph is just like "here's bottom line from previous, here's what we're going to roll ahead with"

 Intro